 - Check out: 08.30 am - 12.00 pm

 - Minimum Stay: 2-3 nights, depending on the season

 - Payment Policy:

-Credit card details (Visa or Mastercard) are required to charge the deposit amount to confirm the reservation.
+Credit card details (Visa or MasterCard) are required to charge the deposit amount of 30% in order to confirm reservation.

-The Balance amount is to be paid directly to Villa Kynthia at the time of stay.
+Balance amount is to be paid directly to Villa Kynthia at time of stay.

 - Cancellation Policy: